ibkor/Veeam-Deployer-Installer-for-Linux-Machines/README.md

 ## Usage

+1. **Verify OpenSSH availability on VBR Server**
+   - If OpenSSH is not enabled on VBR Server, enable it by running enable-ssh.ps1. it can be verified with the command:     Get-Service -Name sshd

 2. **Prepare Hostnames CSV**
-   - Create a CSV file named `hostnames.csv` with the following format:
+   - Create a CSV file named `hostnames.csv` with the following format and save it on VBR Server:
      ```
      Hostname
      hostname1